Tombstone, Arizona: Founding

 When the first claims were filed, the initial settlement of tents and wooden shacks was located at Watervale, near the Lucky Cuss mine, with a population of about 100.
 The Goodenough Mine strike occurred shortly after.
 Former Territorial Governor Anson P. K. Safford offered financial backing for a share of the mining claims, and Schieffelin, his brother Al, and their partner Richard Gird formed the Tombstone Mining and Milling Company and built a stamp mill near the San Pedro River, about 8 mi away.
-As the mill was being built, U.S. Deputy Mineral Surveyor Solon M. Allis finished surveying the new town's site in March 1879.
+As the mill was being built, US Deputy Mineral Surveyor Solon M. Allis finished surveying the new town's site in March 1879.
 The tents and shacks near the Lucky Cuss were moved to the new town site on Goose Flats, a mesa above the Goodenough Mine at 4539 ft above sea level and large enough to hold a growing town.
-Lots were immediately sold on Allen Street for $5.00 each.
+Lots were immediately sold on Allen Street for $5 each.
 The town soon had some 40 cabins and about 100 residents.
 At the town's founding in March 1879, it took its name from Schieffelin's initial mining claim.
-By fall 1879, a few thousand hardy souls were living in a canvas and matchstick camp perched amidst the richest silver strike in the Arizona Territory.
+By late 1879, a few thousand hardy souls were living in a tent camp perched amidst the richest silver strike in the Arizona Territory.

+On September 9, 1880, the richly appointed Grand Hotel was opened, adorned with fine oil paintings, thick carpets, toilet stands, elegant chandeliers, silk-covered furniture, walnut furniture, and a kitchen with hot and cold running water.
+The city was also host to Kelly's Wine House, featuring wine imported from Europe, cigars, a bowling alley, and many other amenities common to large cities.

-When Cochise County was formed from the eastern portion of Pima County on February 1, 1881, Tombstone became the new county seat.
+On February 1, 1881, following an act by the 11th Arizona Territorial Legislature, Cochise County was created from the eastern portion of Pima County, and Tombstone was designated as the county seat.
 Telegraph service to the town was established that same month.
+On February 21, 1881, the village of Tombstone was incorporated as "The City of Tombstone, of the Territory of Arizona."
 In early March 1880, the Schieffelins' Tombstone Mining and Milling Company which owned the original Goodenough Mine and the nearby Tough Nut Mine (among others), was sold to investors from Philadelphia.
 Two months later, it was reported that the Tough Nut Mine was working a vein of silver ore 90 ft across that assayed at $170 per ton, with some ore assaying at $22,000 a ton.

-On September 9, 1880, the richly appointed Grand Hotel was opened, adorned with fine oil paintings, thick Brussels carpets, toilet stands, elegant chandeliers, silk-covered furniture, walnut furniture, and a kitchen with hot and cold running water.
-At the height of the silver mining boom, when the population was about 10,000, the city was host to Kelly's Wine House, featuring 26 varieties of wine imported from Europe, a beer imported from Colorado named "Coors", cigars, a bowling alley, and many other amenities common to large cities.